abdi-ali1/Planning_Generator/README.md

 # Planning Generator

 This is a Schedule Generator application built using the ASP.NET MVC framework in C#.
 The application is designed to generate schedules for employment agencies.
-The agencies can request employees with specific skills and the employees can provide their weekly availability.
+The agencies can request employees with specific skills, degree level and availability, and the employees can provide their weekly availability.

 ## Features

 The Schedule Generator application provides the following features:

-- Employment agencies can request employees with specific skills.
+- Employment agencies can request employees with specific skills, degree level, and availability.
-- Employees can provide their weekly availability.
+- The host of the application can add new companies that need staff and new staff members.
 - The application generates schedules based on the requests and availability.
+- The application can create example schedules that are close to the ideal schedule of the company that requested it.
 - Schedules can be viewed and printed by employment agencies.

 ## Architecture